binance-chain/docs-site/docs/smart-chain/guides/concepts/consensus.md

         1. increase the missing blocks metrics of the validator by one.
         2. if the missing blocks metrics is times of 50, will call misdemeanor func of BSCValidatorSet contract to trigger a misdemeanor event and distribute the revenue of the validator to others.
-        3. if the missing blocks metrics is times of 150, will call felony func of BSCValidatorSet contract to trigger a felony event, not only slash the revenue, but also kick the validator out of validatorset.
+        3. if the missing blocks metrics is times of 150, will call felony func of BSCValidatorSet contract to trigger a felony event, not only distribute the revenue of the validator to others, but also kick the validator out of validatorset.

 ## Consensus Protocol